h0me5k1n/asusmerlin-nvpnmgr/README.md

 a NordVPN account is required to establish a connection.

+an Asus router running v384.15 or later of the Merlin firmware.

-an existing VPN connection with the string "nordvpn" needs to exist in on of the 5 VPN client configurations.
+a VPN connection with the string "nordvpn" needs to exist in on of the 5 VPN client configurations on the router.
 Configure this initially using the information from NordVPN about configuring the connection.

 ## Usage (CLI)